Operators of quantum theory of Dirac's free field: Quantum theory

 Moreover, the isometry generators transform usually according to the adjoint representation of the Poincar\' e group \cite{WKT} assuring thus the relativistic covariance.
 In the case of Lorentz transformations $\lambda(\omega)\in \rho_D[SL(2,\mathbb{C})]$ we have

-where $\Lambda(\omega)$ is defined in the Appendix A. Therefore, we may say that the unitary operators $\mathsf{U}(a)$ and $\mathsf{U}(\omega)$ encapsulate the entire theory of the Poincar\' e isometries.
-More specific, the transformations $\Lambda(\omega): \mathsf{A}\to \mathsf{A}'=\mathsf{U}(\omega)\mathsf{A}\mathsf{U}^{\dag}(\omega)$ of an operator expressed in terms of particle and antiparticle operators can be derived by using the transformation rule (\ref{Lala}).
-In general, these transformations are not manifest covariant their momentum-dependent transformation matrices remaining under the integral over momenta.
+where $\Lambda(\omega)$ is defined in the Appendix A. We may say thus that the unitary operators $\mathsf{U}(a)$ and $\mathsf{U}(\omega)$ encapsulate the entire theory of the relativistic covariance under Poincar\' e isometries.
+More specific, the transformations

+of an operator expressed in terms of particle and antiparticle operators can be derived by using Eqs. (\ref{Tra}) and (\ref{Lala}).
+In general, these transformations are not manifest covariant because of their momentum-dependent transformation matrices remaining under the integral over momenta.

 We have seen that the quantization is performed at the initial time $t=0$ when one obtains a set of one-particle operators among them we may find conserved operators which commute with the energy one $\mathsf{H}=\mathsf{P}_0$ or dynamical operators whose time evolution is governed by the translation operator generated by $\mathsf{H}$,